Herschel Space Observatory Mission Science Objectives

 - Molecular chemistry in the atmospheres of Mars and our solar system's comets and giant planets, and the nature of comet-like objects in the Kuiper belt beyond Neptune.

-With its unique ability to detect light in the full 60-670 micron range, Herschel will be able to gather information that has previously been unavailable.
+With its unique ability to detect light in the full 60-670 micron range, Herschel was able to gather information that has previously been unavailable.

 Much of the universe is extremely cold, and shines only at far-infrared and submillimeter wavelengths beyond the reach not only of the human eye, but of most telescopes to date.